Check in, luggage and assistance

 Please consider other passengers when bringing your hand luggage onboard.
 We advise keeping your hand luggage to one small item no heavier than 7kgs (plus a handbag) per passenger.

+We're unable to check-in canoes or kayaks as they won't fit in the luggage truck.
 For safety reasons, we can only carry kayaks and canoes if they are lashed to the roof of your vehicle or on a trailer towed by your vehicle.
 To find out more contact us.